Corporate Connections - Student Projects

 Project Market Value

 Master’s team projects are an incredible opportunity for firms and not-for-profits to engage a team of highly educated and experienced professionals that have been vetted by a top ranked academic program.
-Assuming a conservative hourly rate of $150, the market value of this team engagement is $90,000.
-In effect, the client receives $90,000 of consulting work, plus an opportunity to observe five potential employees in action.
+Each team will contribute at least 450 work hours towards the client project.
+Using very moderate contracting numbers, this is equivalent to $35,000 in consulting value, plus an opportunity to observe potential employees in action.

 Student Team Profile